arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 The sketch shown above performs four main tasks:

-1. **Initialize and erase the QSPI Flash memory**: The sketch initializes the QSPI Flash memory of the Opta™ device and erases its content to prepare the memory for new firmware and data.
+1. **Initialize and erase the QSPI Flash memory**: The sketch initializes the QSPI Flash memory of the Opta™ and erases its content to prepare the memory for new firmware and data.
 One of the built-in LEDs of the device is used to indicate the progress of the memory-erasing process.

 2. **Create partitions and format them in the QSPI Flash memory**: The sketch creates and formats partitions in the QSPI Flash memory for the Wi-Fi firmware, Over-The-Air (OTA) updates functionality and certificates storage.

 3. **Write Wi-Fi firmware and certificate data**: The sketch writes the Wi-Fi firmware and certificate data to the appropriate partitions in the QSPI Flash memory and flashes the memory-mapped Wi-Fi firmware and certificates.

-4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using one of the built-in LEDs of the Opta™ device and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.
+4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using one of the built-in LEDs of the Opta™ and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.

 To upload the code, click the **Verify** button to compile the sketch and check for errors.
 Then, click the **Upload** button to program the device with the sketch.
 If two COM ports are available, which might happen after using the PLC IDE to program the device, select the COM port with the lower number.